 What Should I Look For When Buying a Golf Bag?

-You can probably pick up a bag from around $100 on one of the discount sites.
+You can probably pick up a bag for around $100 on one of the discount sites.
 Current season models from the major manufacturers are likely to set you back between $200 and $400.

-Full length dividers.
+Full-length dividers.
 With the exception of pencil bags, these days most bags will feature some level of full-length divider.
-If you have ever used a bag that didn’t have them then you quickly realise how useful they are.
-Without dividers a full set of clubs very quickly manage to get jumbled up to the stage where you’re having to fight to get the club out of the bag.
+If you have ever used a bag that didn’t have them then you quickly realize how useful they are.
+Without dividers, a full set of clubs very quickly manage to get jumbled up to the stage where you’re having to fight to get the club out of the bag.

 I’m old enough to remember the introduction of the double strap and how much easier it made carrying a golf bag.
 The majority of carry bags, if not all, will now come with some form of dual strap mechanism.
 Being able to balance the weight of the bag across both shoulders greatly reduces the strain involved when carrying.

 The pencil bag with 5 or 6 clubs should still be very manageable though with only a single strap.